amplitude/amplitude-docs/content/collections/analytics/en/account-level-reporting.md

 updated_by: 0c3a318b-936a-4cbd-8fdf-771a90c297f0
 updated_at: 1717696950
 ---
-n Amplitude, the default level of reporting is the **individual user**, meaning your charts and analyses will all be based on data drawn from individual users.
+In Amplitude, the default level of reporting is the **individual user**, meaning your charts and analyses will all be based on data drawn from individual users.
 In some cases, you may need reports built around an **aggregated** unit of measurement—say, accounts, order IDs, or charts.

 The Amplitude Accounts add-on enables you to do exactly this, by giving you analytical capabilities at the **group** level.